CEDA Frequently Asked Questions

 How long does the CEDA process take?

-The CEDA program includes two meetings totaling approximately two hours, depending on your project’s scope and size.
-The overall timeline also accounts for the building’s construction schedule, with verification taking place after project completion to ensure energy-saving measures are properly integrated.
-This allows us to ensure that energy-saving measures are properly integrated into your project.
+The CEDA program typically includes two meetings totaling approximately two hours, depending on your project’s scope and size.
+The overall timeline also accounts for your building’s construction schedule, with verification taking place after completion to ensure energy-saving measures are properly integrated.

 Can the CEDA program help with projects outside of California?